-Whilst there is a huge variety of animal life to be found in Bolivia, a large percentage of it is in grave danger of becoming extinct if something is not done soon.
-Poaching and habitat destruction are the two biggest threats facing the wildlife of Bolivia, so unless conservation efforts are increased, this could lead to an irreversible change.
-You can help by volunteering in Bolivia, and your efforts will go towards the conservation of many animals in this diverse country.
+Whilst there is an abundance of animal life to be found in Bolivia, a large percentage of it is in grave danger of becoming extinct if something is not done to protect it.
+Poaching and habitat destruction are the two biggest threats facing the country's animals, so unless conservation efforts are increased, we could soon witness an irreversible change impacting Bolivia's wildlife.
+This is why Bolivia's animal sanctuaries are so incredibly vital, as without them many species could vanish from existence.